How do you fix blurry contact lenses?

 Can wearing contacts too long cause blurred vision?

 Contact lenses are only designed to be worn for a specific length of time and many types should not be worn for certain activities such as sleeping, swimming, and showering.
-Our colored contact lenses are designed to be worn for a maximum of 8 hours at a time within a 24 hour period.
+Our coloured contact lenses are designed to be worn for a maximum of 8 hours at a time within a 24 hour period.

 Wearing contact lenses for too long can cause blurred vision as your lenses become dry.
 Even the best oxygen-permeable lenses reduce the amount of oxygen that reaches the eye compared to not wearing contact lenses, which is why it is important to give your eyes a rest from wearing contact lenses in order to rehydrate.
 If you wear lenses for too long it can cause blurred vision, redness, irritation, and dry eyes.